WomensCodingCircle/getting-started/HTML-CSS/ReadMe.md

-# ReadMe file for HTML-CSS folder.
+# ReadMe file for HTML-CSS folder in Getting-Started repository

 Hi, I am starting off this page, but please feel free to chime in, disagree with me, and generally improve this page. :-D  My name is Jennifer Yoon, and I am part of the Women's Coding Circle.